karl-zylinski/karl-zylinski.github.io/new/content/posts/hot-reload-gameplay-code.md

 I do this in my game.
 There is a global pointer to the current world.
 But that world actually lives inside `GameMemory` and is reassigned when `game_hot_reloaded` is run.

-### Can I somehow patch up procedure pointers that point to the old game DLL?
+### Can I patch up procedure pointers that point to the old game DLL?

 When the old game DLL is unloaded and you've stored pointers to procedures within that DLL, then you are in trouble.
 Here are a couple of solutions: